I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_tuner_caps_s.md

 </tr>
 </table>

-`Property`

-Specifies an initialized <a href="https://msdn.microsoft.com/library/windows/hardware/ff564262">KSPROPERTY</a> structure that describes the property set, property ID, and request type.

-`RadioAudioMedium`
+`VideoMedium`

-Specifies a unique GUID representing the hardware connection of the analog radio audio signal.
+Specifies a unique GUID representing the hardware connection of the analog video signal.
 This value enforces connections between filters.
 Possible values are <b>NULL</b>, indicating that no pin is created; GUID_NULL, indicating that Medium is not used to enforce connections; or a GUID.
 If a GUID value is used, only crossbar pins with a matching Medium GUID are allowed to connect.

 `TVAudioMedium`

 Specifies a unique GUID representing the hardware connection of the TV audio signal.
 This value enforces connections between filters.
 Possible values are <b>NULL</b>, indicating that no pin is created; GUID_NULL, indicating that Medium is not used to enforce connections; or a GUID.
 If a GUID value is used, only crossbar pins with a matching Medium GUID are allowed to connect.

-`VideoMedium`
+`RadioAudioMedium`

-Specifies a unique GUID representing the hardware connection of the analog video signal.
+Specifies a unique GUID representing the hardware connection of the analog radio audio signal.
 This value enforces connections between filters.
 Possible values are <b>NULL</b>, indicating that no pin is created; GUID_NULL, indicating that Medium is not used to enforce connections; or a GUID.
 If a GUID value is used, only crossbar pins with a matching Medium GUID are allowed to connect.

 ## Requirements